 Wilderness Awareness School has trained some of the finest trackers in the nation; several staff members and alumni have earned the highest certification on CyberTracker’s internationally recognized evaluations.
 Join us for a fantastic weekend of tracking with experienced instructors!

-Class takes place on our 40-acre property outside of Duvall, WA.
+Class takes place on our 40-acre property outside of Duvall, WA as well as select locations in the area.
 It will go from 9am-5pm Saturday and Sunday.
 No food provided.
 Participants will need to bring a lunch, snacks, and water for each day.

 Please note that all classes at Wilderness Awareness School will require staff and participants to wear face coverings, practice social distancing, and have a health check at the start of each day.
 With all of this, we’re still confident that these workshops will remain potent experiences that deliver new skills, enrich perspectives, and deepen a connection to the natural world around us.